What is the effect of stress on your sleep?

 Regularly sleeping poorly due to stress or other reasons can bring about quite a few unpleasant consequences.
 A distinction can be made between short-term and long-term effects.

-Short-term effects of sleep deprivation
+Short-term consequences of sleep deprivation

 - Fatigue